nucccc/sqlmodelgen/README.md

 ### Generating from Postgres

-To generate code from Postgres the separate `postgres` extension is required, it can be installed with `pip install sqlmodelgen[postgres]`.
+The separate `postgres` extension is required, it can be installed with `pip install sqlmodelgen[postgres]`.

 ```python
 from sqlmodelgen import gen_code_from_postgres